 Restorative Dentist in Peachtree City, GA

-Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis are your trusted restorative dentists in Peachtree City, GA.
+Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Frank Rogers are your trusted restorative dentists in Peachtree City, GA.
 It’s important to know that dental concerns only get worse over time.
 It’s important to consult with our dentists as soon as possible if you suspect you are in need of restorative care.

 The premier option for tooth replacement, dental implants give patients the opportunity to fully restore their tooth all the way down to the tooth roots.
 Dental implants require a surgical procedure to place a titanium post underneath your soft tissue.